isc-projects/bind9/doc/arm/advanced.rst

 ``configure --disable-auto-validation``, in which case the default is ``yes``.

-The keys specified in ``trust-anchors`` copies of DNSKEY RRs for zones that are used to form the first link in the cryptographic chain of trust.
+The keys specified in ``trust-anchors`` are copies of DNSKEY RRs for zones that are used to form the first link in the cryptographic chain of trust.
 Keys configured with the keyword ``static-key`` or ``static-ds`` are loaded directly into the table of trust anchors, and can only be changed by altering the